-- Pricing Calculator is to estimate the cost of Azure services that you are planning to use.
+- The pricing Calculator is to estimate the cost of Azure services that you are planning to use.

-- In-bound data from on-premise to Azure is free.
+- In-bound data from on-premises to Azure is free.

-- Data traffic between Azure service in the same region or Availability zone is free.
+- Data traffic between Azure services in the same region or Availability zone is free.